zamminhduy123/web-dev-study/network.md

 Ex: 127.0.0.1:3000

-> 80 is a standard port number
+> 80 is a standard port number | 443 is strong security
+> Port-443 allows data transmission over a secured network, while Port 80 enables data transmission in plain text.

 When client make request, they get an asigned port number -> **Ephermeral Port**